Marriage

 Cute. 🙄

-2. Proceed to the back of the room where you will have your passport size picture taken (they have blazers if you're not wearing top with collar).
-They only needed one photo but you'll get 6 copies.
+2. Proceed to the back of the room, where you will have your passport-size picture taken (they have blazers if you're not wearing a top with a collar).
+They only needed one photo, but you'll get six copies.

 This is also where you will pay for the stamps.

-The pictures and envelopes were not written on the paper nor was I given an official receipt for these requirements but I didn't ask why anymore because welcome to the Philippines. 😅
+The pictures and envelopes were not written on the paper, nor was I given an official receipt for these requirements, but I didn't ask why anymore because welcome to the Philippines. ðŸ˜…

-4. Pay for the statutory fee in Window 5 (Cashier).
-No sarcasm, she was nice and helpful.
-You need a number for this though.
-You can get from the Cashier after you're done with the requirements but my husband got me a number while I was processing.
+4. Pay the statutory fee in Window 5 (Cashier).
+No sarcasm; she was nice and helpful.
+You need a number for this, though.
+You can get one from the Cashier after you're done with the requirements, but my husband got me a number while I was processing.

-The cashier already called my number but this good guy in front of the line allowed me to go before him because I said I had to wait for my photo (I did for about 5 minutes because it's quite busy).
+The cashier already called my number, but this good guy in front of the line allowed me to go before him because I said I had to wait for my photo (I did for about 5 minutes because it was quite busy).
 Bless his heart.

 They'll give you an official receipt for the Statutory Fee.